stevebuik/Graphvizforce-Lightning/README.md

 or you can run the testing app in the browser using:

 `sfdx force:org:open --path c/DiagramViewerTests.app`

+#### Jasmine / Node Tests

+`cd js/pure`

+`npm install`

+`./node_modules/jasmine-node/bin/jasmine-node spec`

+#### Development Mode

+If you are doing development on this tool, it is useful to enable *development mode*

+To enable it, add a new custom setting in *Graphviz Config* with Name = *development mode* and Value = *TRUE*

+This will:

+* cause the Apex auto-build to include Apex classes from this project when generating a diagram

+#### Lightning Development

+Although testing the full application is important, refreshing it after changes is slow.
+For this reason, there's also TestApp.app which refreshes much faster.
+It will not support tooling API features.

+#### Javascript Development

+Functions that have complex logic are built using npm tooling to provide instant feedback when changing code.

+`cd js/pure`

+`npm install`

+`./node_modules/jasmine-node/bin/jasmine-node --watch src test  --autotest --color spec`

 ## Description of Files and Directories